Lehreeeee/HoloUtils/README.md

 The plugin also comes with some small custom features like player title display to prevent making 1 plugin for every small feature.
 Custom bug fixes for other will also be implemented in this plugin.

+This plugin is primarily designed specifically for [**HoloCraft Minecraft Server**](https://discord.gg/MaZzQpCCqf).
+Most features are developed to suit the specific needs of our server, and functionality may not be universally applicable to other environments.
+While some features may be useful outside of HoloCraft, this plugin is not intended for general-purpose use.

 ## Features
 - Network Developer Chat using Redis Server, allowing developer from any server in the network to communicate with each other.
 - Player title display, can be used to display title on top of player's head.
 (Mainly used for title achieved by completing some challages or participating in some events)